mosynthkey/beat_this_cpp/README.md

 After a successful build, the executables will be in:
 - `build\Release\beat_this_cpp.exe` - Main application
 - `build\Release\beat_this_api.dll` - API library

-### Troubleshooting

-**CMake can't find dependencies**:
-- Make sure vcpkg is properly installed and integrated
-- Verify the CMAKE_TOOLCHAIN_FILE points to the correct vcpkg cmake file
-- Try setting CMAKE_PREFIX_PATH: `set CMAKE_PREFIX_PATH=C:\vcpkg\installed\x64-windows`

-**Missing DLL errors when running**:
-- Make sure `onnxruntime.dll` is in the same directory as the executable, or in your PATH
-- The build process should automatically copy it, but you may need to do this manually

-**Visual Studio version issues**:
-- If you have a different version of Visual Studio, adjust the generator:
-  - VS 2019: `-G "Visual Studio 16 2019" -A x64`
-  - VS 2017: `-G "Visual Studio 15 2017" -A x64`

-### Alternative: Using Pre-built Libraries

-If you prefer not to use vcpkg, you can manually download and install:

-- No manual installation required for miniaudio and pocketfft as they are submodules.

 ## Model Details